jlevy/og-equity-compensation/README.md

 - 🔸 Vesting starts on a vesting commencement date.
   Sometimes stock option paperwork won’t reach you for months after you join a company, since it needs to be written by the lawyers and approved by the board of directors.
-  This usually isn’t a big problem, but do discuss it to make sure the vesting commencement date will reflect the true start date of when you joined the company, not the time at which the stock option is granted.
+  This usually isn’t a big problem, but do discuss it in your negotiations to make sure the vesting commencement date will reflect the true start date of when you joined the company, not the time at which the stock option is granted.
 - 🔸 If you’re going to early exercise, consider it like any investment.
   Don’t believe every projection about the value of the company you hear.
   Founders will tell you the best-case scenario.